What is a milk allergy?

 Management and Treatment

-How do you avoid exposure if you have a milk allergy?
+What foods and drinks should I avoid if I have a milk allergy?

-- Milk: in all forms, including condensed, dry, evaporated, and powdered milk, and milk from mammals (such as goat or sheep).
+- Milk in all forms, including condensed, dry, evaporated and powdered milk.

-- Butter: including butter, butter fat, butter oil, artificial butter flavor.
+- Butter, including butter fat, butter oil and artificial butter flavor.

 - Cottage cheese and curds.

 - Custard, pudding and yogurt.